-In this excerpt from the Tips and Tools section of the March 2016 Ceramics Monthly, Linda Arbuckle shares the great DIY hack she came up with to preserve those bristles and keep her wax brush soft and ready to go at a moments notice!
-She even shares how she adapted this brush holder for travel! – Jennifer Harnetty, editor.
+In this excerpt from the Ceramics Monthly archives, Linda Arbuckle shares the great DIY hack she came up with to preserve those bristles and keep her wax brush soft and ready to go at a moments notice!
+She even shares how she adapted this brush holder for travel! – Jennifer Poellot Harnetty, editor.

 My majolica decoration methods require a lot of waxing.
 Since I’m using the wax frequently, I prefer to leave my wax brush suspended in water so it doesn’t dry out.
 I’ve used spring clothespins and narrow-necked containers for travel, but really an aluminum watercolor brush washer (available at most craft supply stores) is the best.
 I put a recycled plastic jar in the metal holder (ditch the perforated tray), and it works great for holding wax brushes suspended, so you don’t get a bent brush tip.